Chronic pain: Prognosis and outcomes

+Chronic pain may be an important contributor to suicide.

 Management

+Overview

 Pain management is a branch of medicine that uses an interdisciplinary approach.
 The combined knowledge of various medical professions and allied health professions is used to ease pain and improve the quality of life of those living with pain.
 The typical pain management team includes medical practitioners (particularly anesthesiologists), rehabilitation psychologists, physiotherapists, occupational therapists, physician assistants, and nurse practitioners.
 Acute pain usually resolves with the efforts of one practitioner; however, the management of chronic pain frequently requires the coordinated efforts of a treatment team.

-Complete, longterm remission of many types of chronic pain is rare.
+A multimodal treatment approach is essential for better pain control and outcomes, as well as minimizing the need for high-risk treatments such as opioid medications.
+Managing comorbid depression and anxiety is critical in reducing chronic pain.
+Patients with chronic pain should be carefully monitored for severe depression and any suicidal thoughts and plans.
+Periodic referral of the patient to the doctor for physical examination and to check the effectiveness of treatment too is necessary, and the rapid and correct treatment and management of chronic pain can prevent the occurrence of potential negative consequences on the patient's life and increase in healthcare costs.

+As of 2024, the patient is encouraged to play a major role in the management of their pain.

+Medications

+Various non-opioid medicines are initially recommended to treat chronic pain, depending on whether the pain is due to tissue damage or is neuropathic.

+Some people with chronic pain may benefit from opioid treatment while others can be harmed by it.

+People with non-cancer pain who have not been helped by non-opioid medicines might be recommended to try opioids if there is no history of substance use disorder and no current mental illness.

+A 2023 review said that future chronic pain diagnosis and treatment would be more personalized and precision based.

 Nonopioids

-Initially recommended efforts are non opioid based therapies.
+Initially recommended efforts are non-opioid based therapies.
 Non-opioid treatment of chronic pain with pharmaceutical medicines might include acetaminophen (paracetamol) or NSAIDs.